 Big Sid was larger than life.
 He loved working with kids, and was a kind and patient teacher.
 He coached middle school basketball for 35 years, first at St. Edwards Catholic School in Waterloo and then in Grundy Center.
 Sid believed everyone was a player, and he coached his teams to play hard but fair.
 He was passionate about golf and the Iowa Hawkeyes.
 Sid was kind and generous, ready to make a big meal (and mess) and open his home to those who needed a hand, for however long it took.
 He was famous for Harberts chicken on the grill, and could be counted on to make a “beautiful” piece of meat for any family gathering.
 Sid loved music, especially Motown.
 Sid evolved into a modern father and grandfather as men of his generation did, supportive when Alice went back to college and encouraging his kids to get the education he just missed finishing.
 Sid was ever present at sports events, whether it was his own kids, grandkids, or other people’s kids- you couldn’t miss his booming voice in the crowd.
 Sid’s commitment to family and faith was strong.
 From his early years as a PK (preacher’s kid) through to the end of his life, Sid was faithful in church attendance and in leadership roles too many to list.
 Sid was always volunteering to usher, sing in the choir, teach Sunday school or lead youth groups, or host golf outings (while getting his kids to help serve steaks and coffee).
 Speaking of coffee, Sid always had a cup at hand.
 Sid had a huge laugh and loud voice, and his family enjoyed poking fun with his many legendary Sid-isms.
 But all fun aside, Sid’s actions revealed his character.
 During the Deere layoffs in the 1980’s, Sid worked paper routes and odd jobs without complaint to support his family until he was rehired.
 He was active with the UAW supporting workers rights and was known to have politely asked replacement workers to leave the area during a strike.
 Sid was always up on current events, and instilled a sense of civic duty and political understanding in his children before that was cool.
 Sid was quick to defend, in his gentle giant way, anyone who was the underdog or taken advantage of.
 Sid’s actions showed his commitment to equality, work ethic, and love for life (especially good food!).
 He will be missed.

-To send flowers to Sidney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sidney Dale Harberts, please visit our floral store.